ninelocks/JTMidiPedal2020/README.md

 ##### Configuring the Pedal Via System Exclusive Messages

-The configuration of the pedal is through system exclusive messages and an companion Windows application (works under wine in Linux is aslo available for download.
+The configuration of the pedal is through system exclusive messages and an companion Windows application (works under wine in Linux is also available for download.

-The sysex messages are explained in more detail in the jtsysexformat.txt
+The sysex format is described in  [jtsysexformat.txt](jtsysexformat.txt)